What is a Christening?

 Some people need time to think through these promises, for others it raises issues which gets them thinking about their own faith and beliefs more seriously.
 If you have questions or find the wording rather strange, don’t worry, we can discuss this with you.

 Some parents want to give their child the freedom to make their own baptism promises when they are old enough to decide for themselves.
 If you would like to give your child this opportunity you could consider having Thanksgiving service instead of a christening.

-Can I have a christening at St Bartholomew’s or St Michael’s?
+Can I have a christening at St Bartholomew’s?